Star Wars: From the Adventures of Luke Skywalker: Differences from the film

 There are various small details throughout, such as Luke's squadron in the Death Star assault being Blue Squadron, thus Luke's call sign is "Blue Five" instead of "Red Five".
 The official term for "droid" in the novelization is "mechanical", and it is implied that "droid" is a slang term, spelled with an apostrophe preceding it as a contraction of the word "android".
 Additionally, the word "rebel" is never capitalized, unlike its appearance when describing the Rebel Alliance in the film's opening crawl.
 The novel and various merchandising tie-ins also refer to Darth Vader as a Sith Lord, although he is not referred to as such in the movie.
+The term does show up in a deleted scene from the original film, General Taggi describes Darth Vader as a Sith Lord during the Death Star meeting.
 The term was not mentioned in the films until 1999's Episode I: The Phantom Menace.
-However, in a later released deleted scene from the original film, General Tagge describes Darth Vader as a Sith Lord during the Death Star meeting.

 In the novel, the Imperial stormtroopers board the Tantive IV through the ceiling rather than blasting through a door.
 Luke's landspeeder has an enclosed cockpit, unlike its open cockpit in the film.
 Obi-Wan Kenobi lives in a cave instead of a hut, and he smokes a pipe.
 The scene in the Mos Eisley cantina where Obi-Wan defends Luke involves three aliens, as opposed to two in the film, and Obi-Wan cuts one of them in half.
 Chewbacca is described as having bright, yellow eyes.
 Admiral Motti, the man Darth Vader chokes in the conference room in the movie, is not included in the novel, instead replaced by a character named Romodi, who has severe facial scarring.
 The call sign of the stormtroopers guarding the Millennium Falcon is THX-1138 (referencing Lucas' directorial debut), as opposed to TK-421 in the film.
 Grand Moff Tarkin is present during Princess Leia's torture.
 The destruction of Alderaan is not described in the book, nor does Obi-Wan sense it.
 Kenobi's death is also different in the book, in that Vader succeeds in defeating him during their lightsaber duel, while in the film Obi-Wan allows Vader to strike him down to provide a diversion for Luke and his allies to escape.